 Transportation to and from KEF

-Car rental: Numerous providers offer services directly from the airport, with daily rental prices starting around 6,000 ISK, depending on the vehicle and season.
+Car rental: Numerous providers offer services directly from the airport, with daily rental prices starting at around 6,000 ISK, depending on the vehicle and season.

 If you prefer, there is also the possibility of choosing a car transfer from the airport – follow the link below to see available companies.